-The course focuses on competitive drivers for professional service providers, what it takes to create financial results, both for the customer and their own business.
-By studying what the adviser role and value creation entail - the student will be able to develop understanding of the commercial part of the future role as an advisor.
-An important part of the adviser role is the understanding of sustainability and value creation, and as the Marketing Act is an important premise for safeguarding.
+The course focuses on the competitive drivers of professional service providers and what it takes to create financial results.
+By studying what the advisory role and value creation entail - the student will be able to develop an understanding of the commercial part of their future role as an advisor.
+An important part of the adviser's role is expertise in the Marketing Act and its role for ethics and sustainable business.

-The aim of the course is that it should be practically applicable, and thus requires an active participation from the student.
-The course is based on previous subjects and will give the student increased business understanding.
-The value of the service, the person's role and ability to communicate will be three central themes.
+The aim of the course is that it should be practically applicable, and thereby requires active participation from the student.
+The course builds on previous subjects and will give the student an increased understanding of business.
+The value of the services, the adviser's role, the Marketing Act and the ability to communicate will be the central topics.

 The knowledge objectives focus on developing the consultant's ability to communicate directly or indirectly with the client, verbally, in writing and digitally.
 Furthermore, how to uncover customer needs, develop and concretize services that create value for both parties

 Key Knowledge Objectives:

 - What are value-adding services

 - Communication strategies for various business conversations